Viburnum dilatatum: Taxonomy

 Viburnum dilatatum can be confused with Viburnum dentatum.
 Viburnum dentatum leaves are rounder and deeply toothed and can be very pubescent or glabrous.
-Also, Viburnum denatum have dark purple round fruits, while Viburnum dilatatum have red round fruits.
+Also, Viburnum dentatum have dark purple round fruits, while Viburnum dilatatum have red round fruits.
 Viburnum wrightii is also often confused with Viburnum dilatatum, another ornamental plant.
-The difference is that Viburnum wrightii leaves are note as pubescent, and the stem and the leaves have a waxy coat.
+The difference is that Viburnum wrightii leaves are not as pubescent, and the stem and the leaves have a waxy coat.